Fort Lauderdale Bankruptcy Fraud Attorney

 Florida’s bankruptcy process requires that all owned property as well as any assets that are transferred to others within a specified period be listed.
 If someone files for bankruptcy, but omits information regarding assets, he or she may be investigated and charged with this type of fraud, a white collar crime that is categorized as a federal offense.
-The seriousness of related charges in Broward County and elsewhere in Florida make it imperative that you retain an experienced Fort Lauderdale bankruptcy fraud defense attorney who specializes in federal cases.
+The seriousness of related charges in Broward County and elsewhere in Florida make it imperative that you retain an experienced Fort Lauderdale bankruptcy fraud lawyer who specializes in defending federal cases.

 Bankruptcy fraud usually takes place in one of four general forms: